 7. Sudoku: Nothing says “Love ya!” like expert-level math puzzles.
 Include a note like, “Do the math: we belong together,” or “I checked the numbers and you + me = love.”

-8. Six-Pack of Love: This cute six-pack carrier is an adorable way to tell your honey, “I miss your six-pack.”
+8. Six-Pack of Love: This cute six-pack carrier is an adorable way to tell your boyfriend, girlfriend, husband, or wife, “I miss your six-pack.”
 Instead of shipping beer, try filling the carrier with something your service member needs, like a half dozen socks or undershirts.